Strain correlation functions in isotropic elastic bodies: Large wavelength limit for two-dimensional systems: Computational details

 Using the displacement field $\uvec(\rvec)$ the linear (``small") strain tensor field is defined by \cite{LandauElasticity,TadmorCMTBook}

 Due to Eq.~(\ref{eq_FT_A}) this becomes

-in reciprocal space.
+in reciprocal space as already stated in Sec.~\ref{tech_fields}.
 (Obviously, $\varepsilon_{\alpha\beta}=\varepsilon_{\beta\alpha}$ for any $\rvec$ in real space and any $\qvec$ in reciprocal space.)
-Note that both $\epsab(\rvec)$ and its Fourier transform $\epsab(\qvec)$, cf.~Eq.~(\ref{eq_FT_def}), are dimensionless fields.
+Note that both $\epsab(\rvec)$ and its FT $\epsab(\qvec)$, cf.~Eq.~(\ref{eq_FT_def}), are dimensionless fields.
 Due to our definitions and conventions the macroscopic strain $\epsab(\qvec=\bfzero)$ is assumed to vanish.
-Using Eq.~(\ref{eq_eq_q}) we numerically determine the three relevant components of the (symmetric) strain tensor field $\epsab(\qvec)$ from the two components of the displacement field $u_{\alpha}(\qvec)$ stored on the reciprocal space grid (cf.~Fig.~\ref{fig_grid}) and the wavevector $q_{\alpha}$ according to Eq.~(\ref{eq_FT_gridpoints}).
-It follows from Eq.~(\ref{eq_eq_q}) that
+Using Eq.~(\ref{eq_comp_strain_q}) we numerically determine the three relevant components of the (symmetric) strain tensor field $\epsab(\qvec)$ from the two components of the displacement field $u_{\alpha}(\qvec)$ stored on the reciprocal space grid (cf.~Fig.~\ref{fig_grid}) and the wavevector $q_{\alpha}$ according to Eq.~(\ref{eq_FT_gridpoints}).
+As noted in Sec.~\ref{tech_fields}, in NRC there are only two non-vanishing strain fields, namely the longitudinal and transverse strain fields $\isflongi(\qvec)$ and $\isftrans(\qvec)$ linearly related to the corresponding displacement fields $\ulongi(\qvec)$ and $\utrans(\qvec)$, cf. Eq.~(\ref{eq_tech_isflongi}) and Eq.~(\ref{eq_tech_isftrans}).